 Welcome to Beerup Law

 Ruth Beerup is an experienced DWI attorney who has been protecting her clients' rights for over 25 years.
 She has had success at every step of the process, from the petition for review and administrative alcohol suspension hearing right through the criminal case.
 DWI defense is complicated.
 There are a lot of technical issues to master and an overly elaborate body of statutory law.
-It is essential to hire a lawyer like Ruth, who dedicates her entire practice to criminal and traffic law.
+Hiring a lawyer like Ruth, who dedicates her entire practice to criminal and traffic law is essential.

 Can You Keep Your License?